monacodelisa/esthersoftwaredev/README.md

 }
 ```

-If in a conversation you address me as = estee.username.substring(0, 4); you will not receive an answer, \
+If in a conversation you address me as = `estee.username.substring(0, 4);` you will not receive an answer, \
-please use my firstName or my nickname, not random parts of my username, or random sounds put together.
+please use my `firstName` or my `nickname`, not random parts of my `username`, or random sounds put together.

 <!-- <h3 style="font-size: 2rem;">Book a mentorship session</h3> -->
 <!-- [![Mentoring at ADPList](https://raw.githubusercontent.com/monacodelisa/images/main/Your%20Mentor%20Swag-crop-300px.png)](https://adplist.org/mentors/esther-white) -->